adamhnat/vaultwarden-azure/Readme.md

 ## Get Admin key:
 - Resource Group -> vaultwarden -> Containers -> Environment Variables -> double click on ADMIN_TOKEN **value**

-## Restore your backup into Azure Contaier App:
-- The storage is accesible via SMB in contaner it means that sqlite WAL needs to be turned off, make sure before put database in fileshare that you turned off WAL [Running without WAL enabled](https://github.com/dani-garcia/vaultwarden/wiki/Running-without-WAL-enabled)